Best Browning Buck Mark Accessories and Upgrades

 Titan extended magazine release, about to be installed.

-Flip your Browning Buck Mark over, and you’ll see the threaded post for the Titan where the old button was.
+Flip your Browning Buck Mark over, and you will see the threaded post for the Titan where the old button was.
 Choose from the circular or oval button.
 For this one, I went with the oval.
 It was just a matter of threading the included screw through the button and onto the post with the included wrench.
 They are available in black or silver for $29.99 and red for $34.99.
 Since this pistol is stainless with dark wood grips, the silver provides some nice contrast.

 Marksman Sight System Install